-Camden is an historic town located 65 kilometres south-west of Sydney.
+Camden is a historic town located 65 kilometres south-west of Sydney.
 It’s the perfect combination of rustic charm and modern convenience.
 The cultural heart of the region, Camden is considered the birthplace of Australian agriculture.
 Located in the beautiful Macarthur region which forms the foothills between the Blue Mountains and Southern Highlands.

 Camden Park House (also called Camden Park Estate) was the country property of John and Elizabeth Macarthur, founders and pioneers of the Australian wool industry.
 Camden Park ranks amongst the most important historic houses in Australia.
 The house remains on 960 acres of the original estate and is open to the public throughout the year.

 Belgenny Farm is affectionately known as the ‘Birthplace of Australian Agriculture’.
 Built in 1821, Belgenny Cottage was designed by architect Henry Kitchen and was used by the Macarthur family while Camden Park House was being built on the adjacent hilltop.
-Visit the Belgenny Farm website »

 The history of the Camden district is as old as Australia itself.
 Its unique heritage unfolds in the collection of historic properties scattered through the Camden Town Centre.

-Wivenhoe is an historic house at Narellan that was built in 1837.
+Wivenhoe is a historic house at Narellan that was built in 1837.
 It was designed by renowned Sydney architect John Verge who also designed Camden Park and Elizabeth Bay House (Sydney).
 The house has had some very notable residents and is now owned by a Catholic Church organisation.
-More information about guided tours »

 Camden Town Farm, located on Exeter Street, is a unique green space on a flood plan surrounding Camden.
 Originally a 52 hectare dairy farm, it is now managed by a Council and a community of dedicated locals.
 It is now home to the Camden Community Gardens and Fresh Produce Markets held on the 2nd & 4th Saturday of each month (7am – midday).
-Visit the Camden Town Farm website »

 Nestled on the Nepean River is the village of Cobbitty.
 Originally named Cobbedee by Governor Macquarie, the village is nestled on the Nepean River and features beautifully kept historic buildings.
 A must-visit is the Cobbitty Village Markets held on the first Saturday of the month between 8am – 1pm (closed in January & February).
 Here you’ll find arts and crafts, gourmet foods and local produce.

 The Australian Botanic Garden Mount Annan is the largest botanic garden in Australia.
 Situated on former farmland, it contains remnant Cumberland Plain Woodland, a critically endangered ecological community of the region.
 Among the beautiful rolling hills and lakes, the gardens showcase a large collection of native plants.
 There are picnic areas with BBQ facilities, walking trails, cycle paths, large contemporary sculptures and a restaurant.
 Visit the Garden to enjoy abundant native animal and birdlife, picnic areas, barbecues, lakeside lawns, walking and cycling tracks and large contemporary sculptures.
 Entry is free.

 View a large collection of Aboriginal and 20th-century historic material, exhibits and displays that represent the history of the Camden district and its unique heritage.
-Visit the Camden Museum website »

 Also known as Taplin’s Cottage, built around 1842 it is the oldest building in Camden.
 It is a great example of a modest Georgian cottage.